rien/rien.maertens.io/content/cv.md

 address: Adm.
 Ronarch straat 11, 8600 Diksmuide, Belgium

 description: >
-    I am a **student Computer Science at Ghent University**.
+    I am a **student Computer Science at Ghent University** with a creative mindset and a calm personality.
 I am mostly interested in the Web as a whole (web development, security, servers, networking, ...), Unix, Free and Open Source Software, and programming languages.
 Alongside my studies, I preside a student society focussed on Computer Science, represent my fellow students in student councils, and enjoy being creative on stage.
 experience_work:
     - function: Teaching Assistant
       employer: Ghent University